dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Also sent a PR to one of my friend's repo for accepting CLI arguments.
 It took me some time to understand the code cos of all those threads... but adding the param part was easy.

 **Link To Work**: [The-X-Minutes PR](https://github.com/suren99/The-X-Minutes/pull/1)

+### Day 24: May-06-18 Sunday
+**Today's Progress**: Looked at some example code bases and rising stack articles on react full stack apps.

+**Thoughts**: 😛 Spent some more time with code complete.